SaintGemini/diamond-price-prediction/README.md

 # diamond-price-prediction

-An analysis of diamond data and how it correlates to the price of a stone.
+An analysis of diamond data and how the 4 C's correlates to the price of a stone.

 ## _Installation Requirements_